Skip to main content Start main content

 Research Overview

 My research focuses on integrating behavioral and biological data to develop personalized, holistic mental health interventions.
-In collaboration with industrial partners, I am designing innovative and scalable methods—such as gamified experimental paradigms powered by AI and large language models (LLMs)—to measure cognitive and emotional responses.
+In collaboration with industrial partners, I am designing innovative and scalable methods—such as artistic and gamified experimental paradigms powered by AI—to measure cognitive and emotional responses.
 These responses include attention, emotional bias, strategic flexibility, and achievement, which facilitate expression detection and support counseling efforts.

 To synthesize these diverse data streams, I am creating a knowledge management platform that visualizes complex interactions and enables inference at a system level.
 This integrated platform aims to uncover the underlying biological mechanisms of mental health conditions, including novel metabolic or signaling pathways, thereby supporting the development of precision medicine and nutrition strategies for personalized risk assessment and targeted interventions.